Xylambda/Freya/README.md

 # FREYA

 ## Description
 `Freya` is a deep learning framework built using numpy arrays.
-It started as a learning project and I plan to keep adding new features to keep learning.
+Is is just the code for [this post](https://quantdare.com/create-your-own-deep-learning-framework-using-numpy/) organized as as library.
+I do not plan to keep adding new features.

 ## Features
 * Linear layers.